 The Costigans recently opened the space up to guests on Airbnb looking to book a night or two in Middle Earth — with this Earth’s amenities, including two bedrooms, two baths, kitchen, living and dining room.

 But it’s more than a novelty rental.
-Jim Costigan and his wife lived in the 1,500-square-foot space for 6 months, following a 2-month stay by their son Jude (who works at Scenic Hudson as a parks maintenance associate).“Sometimes when I say that we built a hobbit house, people will say, “For like, little people?”
+Jim Costigan and his wife lived in the 1,500-square-foot space for six months, following a two-month stay by their son Jude (who worked at Scenic Hudson as a parks maintenance associate).
+“Sometimes when I say that we built a hobbit house, people will say, “For like, little people?”
 Which always cracks me up,” Jude Costigan says.
-Ceiling heights actually range from 7 to 11 feet.
+Ceiling heights actually range from seven to 11 feet.

 Besides providing a shell for the interior, it had to withstand the combined weight of reinforced concrete, mounds of soil and the inches of snow that fall in the area each winter.
 With oversight from a structural engineer, Costigan was able to get the arch and two footings to withstand loads of up to 250 pounds per square foot.
 All the work he put into it made it his own; necessities like an additional bridge to get over the nearby stream set it apart from the dwellings he saw in the 2001 film The Fellowship of the Ring.

 A constant link to the grid powers every appliance.
 But although it doesn’t generate its own power, the home’s well-insulated interior, earth berm on 4 of the 6 sides and Passive House-certified components minimize heating and cooling costs.
 Costigan estimates electricity, heating and cooling combined to range from $85-125 per month.